Immigration to France

 - Embassy of the Russian Federation

 - Embassy of the Kingdom of Thailand

 - Embassy of the United States of America

 Most popular cities by population

-The most popular city for immigrants is Paris.
+Paris is the most popular city for immigrants.
 It is also the biggest city in France.
 Its cultural heritage, museums, art galleries and other landmarks are just astonishing!
 The other two big cities by population are Lyon and Marseille.